 The walk was kind of an uphill incline.
-My daughter for the most part didn’t wanna ride her stroller and wanted to be carried.
-Uphill climb+hot weather+24pounds toddler=misery..
+My daughter, for the most part, didn’t wanna ride her stroller and wanted to be carried.
+Uphill climb + hot weather + 24pounds toddler = misery..
 Hehe.
-Good thing the hubby is with us.
-I get to rest my arms.
+Good thing the hubby was with us.
+I got to rest my arms.

-There were bears roaming, tortoise eating, tiger sleeping and gorillas kissing.
-Did I just wrote kissing?
-Yes I saw them kissing.
-The gorillas’ area was nice, there’s some steps there fronting the gorillas where the kids on their field trip were sitting so they could watch the gorillas while they eat their packed lunch.
+There were bears roaming, tortoise eating, tiger sleeping, and gorillas kissing.
+Did I just write kissing?
+Yes, I saw them kissing.
+The gorillas’ area was nice, there are some steps there fronting the gorillas where the kids on their field trip were sitting so they could watch the gorillas while they eat their packed lunch.

-It was amazing to see the rhineceros.
-It’s like an armor clad animal.
-It’s a must see if you haven’t seen one in person.
+It was amazing to see rhinoceros.
+It’s like an armor-clad animal.
+It’s a must-see if you haven’t seen one in person.

 We also saw zebras and giraffes.
 My daughter was unusually quiet, probably trying to observe and absorb everything she is seeing.

-A couple more animals like the koala which is native of Australia and the Visayan pig from the Philippines and we were ready for some lunch.
+A couple more animals like the koala and the Visayan pig from the Philippines and we were ready for some lunch.
 We left the zoo around noon and got us some dimsum from Chinatown before heading home.
 Yum!

 By the way, there is a bavarian filled churro that I heard was really good but we didn’t get to try, maybe on another trip.